Design arguments are among the more popular non-scriptural arguments put forward by Theists.

-But I want to go more with the philosophical side of the counterargument because I’m of the view of Dysteleology, existence has no telos, no end from purposeful design.
+But I want to go more with the philosophical side of the counterargument because I believe in Dysteleology; existence has no telos, no end from purposeful design.

-The image of a potter and a pot suggests a separation: between Subject and Object,, which is why theists say God is separate, outside space and time (that makes no sense in itself).
-But this image has a number of problems.
+The image of a potter making a pot suggests a separation: between Subject and Object.
+It’s why theists say God is separate, outside space and time (that makes no sense in itself).

-Firstly causality, separate objects are impervious to influence and therefore change.
-By that same token, such objects can’t causally affect any other thing either.
-So if God is separate then he has no ability to affect the cosmos.
+This image has a number of problems; firstly, separate objects are impervious to outside influence and therefore change.
+Such objects can’t causally affect any other thing either.
+So if God is separate from his creation, he cannot affect the cosmos.

 With this metaphor, God cannot be imagined as separate or unchanging; it doesn’t follow the imagery.

 Trees Don’t Need Makers

-In complex behaviours lie the swarming on insects of a school of fish; there is no agency in charge of the swarm, no fish in charge of the other fish.
+In complex behaviours like the swarming of insects of a school of fish, there is no agency in charge of the swarm, no fish in charge of the other fish.
 Swarm behaviour arises from the interconnections between the members.

 Spontaneity is not Design

 Theists mistake design and creativity for the same thing.
 Design, by implication, is made with agency, but creativity can be without agency.
-A eureka moment when inspiration hits you, the automatic flow states and instincts of people with well-trained skills.
+Think of a ‘eureka moment’ when inspiration hits you.

-Much of our behaviour is not pre-planned.
-Walking down crowded streets, we don’t draw up a route then follow it.
-We navigate that street spontaneously, effortlessly, without thought, instinctually.
+Much of our behaviour needs no plan.
+Walking down a crowded street, we don’t draw up a route, then follow it.
+We navigate that street spontaneously, effortlessly, without thought, and instinctually.
 Our motion is neither designed nor random.
 A spontaneous act needs no design.

 Creation (what exists, what arises) with Creativity (the making of something by someone) and Design (the deliberate shaping of a creation).

 Another example is speech; we don’t usually prescript what we say, yet our words are not random gibberish.
-Speech is then a spontaneously, subconsciously, effortlessly unfolding existence of natural selection.
+Speech is a spontaneous, effortless unfolding of creativity, but not design.

 So much of what we do is spontaneously acting at the moment.
 Our subconscious does all of the hard work but never gets the credit.

-In Japanese, it’s called Mushin, ‘no mind’, or no conscious mind, a psychological ‘flow’ state.
-The mastery of a skill is to let go of thought, and plans, they are hindrances.
-Fighting, walking, playing golf, conversation, and more none of this behaviour is designed; it unfolds moment by moment, adapting to circumstances.
+In Japanese, it’s called Mushin, ‘no mind’, or no conscious mind.
+The mastery of a skill is to let go of thoughts and plans; they’re hindrances.
+Behaviour is not designed but unfolds moment by moment, adapting to circumstances.

-It’s the trained reflexes of sportsmen and women; the action moves so fast that thinking, planning, and designing, would allow them down.
+It’s the trained reflexes of sportsmen and women; the action moves so fast that thinking, planning, and designing would slow them down.

 Trial and error is not design